scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 Future
 ======

 SunPy 0.3 provides an excellent, flexible base for future expansion of the project.
+This work has provided the footing for future integration with Astropy.
+The capabilities of Astropy combined with the overlapping requirements of SunPy and Astropy mean that there is much scope for these two projects to work closely together.
+SunPy plans to investigate making use of the NDData type of Astropy which is built upon ndarray and combines metadata with arrays of data, as well as integration of Astropy's WCS and unit implementations.

-The immediate goal for SunPy is to develop the project into a flexible package for data analysis and scientific application.
+The goal for SunPy is to develop the project into a flexible package for data analysis and scientific application.
 While in the long term SunPy aims to become the defacto package for all solar physics data processing and analysis, to achieve this goal it is required that SunPy gains more traction within the solar physics community.
 This is both to increase the user base and to attract new missions and instruments to adopt Python/SunPy for their data processing pipeline.

-Based on recent work in the capabilities of Astropy combined with the overlapping requirements of SunPy and Astropy, future releases of SunPy will incorporate Astropy-based functionality.
-The next release of SunPy will make use of the NDData type of Astropy which is built upon ndarray and combines metadata with arrays of data.
 The SunPy team would like to thank the organizers of SciPy for the opportunity to present on the SunPy project.

 References
 ==========